-(Each county may submit 2 entries total from 50183, 50184, 50185, and 50186; 1 entry from 50187) Check-In: Monday, July 25, 5 to 8 p.m.
-Conference Judging: Wednesday, July 27, 9 a.m.
+Each county may submit 2 entries total from 50183, 50184, 50185, 50186.

+Conference Judging: Wednesday, July 26, 9 a.m.
 General Projects Building

 Size and number of exhibit cases should relate appropriately to the number of insects being displayed for a specified class.
 Cases should be no deeper than 4".
 Exhibitors should note that Entomology exhibits may be placed UPRIGHT for display.